Do loyalty programs work in B2B companies?

 B2B loyalty programs deliver several key benefits beyond recurring and net-new revenue.
 They provide valuable data about customer behavior and preferences that can inform product development.

-Loyalty programs also help identify your most valuable customers early.
+Building loyalty programs can also help identify your most valuable customers early.
 This allows you to provide enhanced service and support to accounts with the highest potential lifetime value.

 Well-designed B2B loyalty programs create opportunities for relationship building.
-They can incentivize participation in training sessions, industry events, and customer advisory boards — activities that strengthen the partnership beyond just transactions.
+They can incentivize participation in training sessions, industry events, and customer advisory boards, which strengthens the partnership beyond just transactions.

 How to create a loyalty program